maximeraafat/BlenderNeRF/README.md

 ## Tips for optimal results

-NVIDIA provides a few helpful tips on how to train a NeRF model using **[Instant NGP](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md)**.
+NVIDIA provides a few helpful tips on how to train a NeRF model using [Instant NGP](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md).
 Feel free to visit their repository for further help.
 Below are some quick tips for optimal **nerfing**.

 * NeRF trains best with 50 to 150 images
 * Testing views should not deviate too much from training views
 * Scene movement, motion blur or blurring artefacts can degrade the reconstruction quality
 * The captured scene should be at least one Blender unit away from the camera
-* The closer the camera to the captured scene, the lower `AABB` can be set
-* Higher `AABB` will increase training time, keep it as low as possible
+* Keep `AABB` as tight as possible to the scene scale, higher values will slow down training
 * If the reconstruction quality appears blurry, start by adjusting `AABB` while keeping it a power of 2
 * Avoid adjusting the camera focal lengths during the animation, the vanilla NeRF methods do not support multiple focal lengths